Radcli library 1.5.2

 #nas-ip ::1

-# RADIUS server to use for authentication requests.
+# RADIUS server to use for authentication and accounting requests.

-# simply '[IPv6]'.
-You may specify more than a single server
+# You may specify more than one server in a comma-separated list for failover.

 #